BOATHOUSE LIFE: MEMOIR FROM A FLOATING HOME

 I don’t claim any inside or direct knowledge of Anishinaabe or any other Native culture.
 I don’t claim any indigenous birthright to American soil, and I recognize the colonial thefts of North America and other continents.
 I admire Native stories greatly, since they inspire me to see beyond the Eurocentric and anthropocentric traditions I learned in school and from Hollywood and television westerns.
 The appreciation can be a problem, I admit.
 I currently have so many Indian books in my boathouse I can hardly keep it afloat.

 Edward Benton-Banai in The Mishomis Book, The Voice of the Ojibway celebrates the muskrat’s crucial sacrifice.
-When first people of the Earth quarreled and killed one another too much, the Creator flooded the land to purify it.
+When the first people of the Earth quarreled and killed one another too much, the Creator flooded the land to purify it.
 Waynaboozhoo–a culture hero, a spirit with human attributes—survived the flood by floating on a huge log.
 Some birds and animals joined him, and Waynaboozho decided to create a new land.
 He dove down into the flood, hoping to find a handful of Earth.
 The flood was too deep, he failed.
 A loon, merganser, otter and other creatures also tried and failed, and then Muskrat said he would try.
 Muskrat was riddled and teased.
 He dove down, remained under a long time.
 He floated up dead yet held a little ball of Earth in his paw.
 A turtle volunteered to bear the weight of Earth on its back.
 The Four Winds blew the dirt in all directions.
 Waynaboozho sang, the animals danced in a circle.
 The land grew into “Turtle Island,” and the Creator “made it so that muskrats will always be with us because of the sacrifice that our little brother made for all of us.”[4]

-These days the Michi-zee-bee also sacrifices herself for the nation’s economy.
-I feed the muskrat corn produced by industrialized agriculture that deposits such an overload of sediment and fertilizer into the river that it helps create a zone of hypoxia in the Gulf of Mexico below her mouth.
-Most years the “dead zone”—ocean water so deprived of oxygen that clams, mussels, snails and other natural life cannot survive—is about the size of Massachusetts.[5]
 When I buy the corn for my little brother the muskrat, I help create a market for the shipment of the grain in barges that require a navigation channel dredged unnaturally deep—nine feet, mandated by Congress.
 The river is currently squeezed between dikes from St. Paul to St. Louis, cut off from her adjacent backwaters and tributaries.
 Locks and dams maintain her water levels and create lake-like conditions that inundate floodplain forests and other wetlands in some locations, and that dry up marshes and fish-breeding sloughs in others.

 Yet muskrats haven’t abandoned their role of sacrifice.
 One April morning I heard mews and thumps from the water—a male mink swam atop a female, biting her nape, pushing her down through flood sludge wedged against the house (flood sludge=logs, beaver clippings, mats of last year’s wild celery and bulrush, wine-red maple flowers, fish tackle, bait cups, beer cans, sudsy-brown flood-foam).
 The male mink dragged the female screeching onto the duck log I had tied to the bank to provide a basking refuge for waterfowl and turtles.
 The female mink hissed, bit and wriggled free.
 She dove and disappeared in the water and popped out of a hole beneath the woodpile, just above flood-line.
 The male caught her by the nape and dragged her mewing down to the foot of my plank.
 He mounted her fiercely.
 He paused once, and she wagged her rodent-nose, gawking tiny-eyed, looking stunned.
 She lunged to escape, and he tightened his forepaws around her chest, yanked her closer and banged away for 45 minutes, the plank shaking so violently my floor shook.